vaibhav18matere/books/README.md

 - The Stoics seek steadiness, stability, and tranquility (calmness)
 - it’s about filtering the outside world through the straightener of our judgment.

+### 11th JAN => IF YOU WANT TO BE UNSTEADY

+- Serenity and stability are results of your choices and judgment, not your environment.